strzibny/invoice_printer/docs/LIBRARY.md

 **Note**: `provider_lines` and `purchaser_lines` are 4 lines of data separated by new line character`\n`.
 Other lines are being stripped.

-**Note**: There is `variable` field that can be used for any extra column. `tax2` and `tax3` for more complex taxes are available as well.
+**Note**: There is `variable` field that can be used for any extra column.

 ### Ruby on Rails

 If you want to use InvoicePrinter for printing PDF documents directly from Rails actions, you can:

 ```ruby
 # GET /invoices/1